Athletics at the 1896 Summer Olympics – Men's 100 metres: Heat 3

 Both Burke and Hofmann were more well known for middle-distance events rather than sprinting.
 Burke's time of 11.8s became the standing Olympic record.
 It is not clear which athlete received which place between the fourth and fifth finishers.

 The Official Report states that there were a total of 21 competitors, divided into three groups; there should therefore have been 7 athletes in each heat.
 The Official Report names only the top two runners, "an American (Burke)" and Hofmann.
 Butler writes of the final heat that Burke beat "a Swede, two Greeks, and three Germans."
 Mallon & Widlund list Burke, Hofmann, Traun, Gennimatas, and Sjöberg.
 Megede omits Traun, places Sjöberg 3rd and Gennimatas 5th, and includes Nándor Dáni at 4th.
 Olympedia follows Mallon & Widlund; non-starters (not attached to particular heats in Olympedia) include Flatow and Mouratis.

 Final

 The final of the 100 metre race, run on 10 April, involved the six runners who had finished in the top two of their preliminary heats.
-Thomas Curtis withdrew to save himself for the 110 metre hurdles, which was the next race on the program and which he won.
+Curtis scratched from the final as he had also qualified for the final of the 110 metre hurdles, which was the next race on the program (Curtis won that race).

 Burke beat his companion from the third heat, Hofmann, by two meters.
-Lane and Szokolyi dead-heated for third place, with Chalkokondylis six inches behind them.
+In a thrilling contest for third place, Lane and Szokolyi dead-heated, both men beating Chalkokondylis by six inches.
 Lane and Szokolyi are both considered to be bronze medallists by the International Olympic Committee.